Free shipping on orders over 50€ up to 500g

 pate fimo

-2- Heat the dough
+2- Heating the clay

-• heat them up quickly with a hair dryer,
+• heat it quickly with a hairdryer,

 comment-rcuprer-de-la-fimo-sche-1_640

-3- Use dough softeners
+3- Use clay softeners

 4- Mixing with liquid polymers

-• Step 4: Run it through the dough machine, folding it over each time until it becomes bound and soft.
+• Step 4: Put it through the clay machine in all directions, folding it over each time until it becomes bound and supple.

 comment-rcuprer-de-la-fimo-sche-6_640comment-rcuprer-de-la-fimo-sche-7_640comment-rcuprer-de-la-fimo-sche-8_640